ali-hassan148/anthropic-claude-max-proxy/README.md

 - Supports all Anthropic Models that you have access to with your Claude Pro / Max subscription.

+## Tested & Supported features

+- Browser use
+- Images

+these are features that are not available or not user friendly in CC.

 ## Configuration Priority

 1. Environment variables (highest)